Sound, Awareness, and the Search for the Lost Chord

 Resonance as Science and Poetry

 Resonance is a serious word.
 In acoustics, resonance has a precise meaning.
 A body or system responds strongly when driven at certain frequencies.
 A string vibrates.
 A drumhead answers.
 A room strengthens some tones and weakens others.
-A chest, throat, skull, belly, bone, or cavity may receive vibration in its own way.
+It changes how your body hears it, feels it.

 PrimaSounds works with resonance in this physical sense.
 The tones interact with speakers, rooms, objects, walls, floors, furniture, bodies, and listening positions.
 Low frequencies make this especially apparent because they are long, powerful, and physical.